Laos: Demographics

-The population of Laos in 2024 is estimated to be 7,953,556, with 3,966,320 males and 3,987,236 females, according to The World Factbook.
+The population in 2024 is estimated to be 7,769,819, with an approximately even distribution of females and males (49.8% female).
 This makes Laos the 103rd most populous country in the world.

 Ethnicity

-The people of Laos are categorised by their distribution by elevation (lowlands, midlands and upper high lands), as this somewhat correlates with ethnic groupings.
-More than half of the nation's population is ethnic Lao—the principal lowland inhabitants.
+The people of Laos are categorised by their distribution by elevation (lowlands, midlands and uplands), as this somewhat correlates with ethnic groupings.
+More than half of the population is ethnic Lao—the principal lowland inhabitants.
 The Lao belong to the Tai linguistic group who began migrating south from China in the first millennium AD.
 10% belong to other "lowland" groups, which together with the Lao people make up the Lao Loum (lowland people).

 In the central and southern mountains, Mon-Khmer-speaking groups, known as Lao Theung or mid-slope Laotians, predominate.
 Other terms are Khmu, Khamu (Kammu) or Kha as the Lao Loum refer to them to indicate their Austroasiatic language affiliation.
 The latter is considered pejorative, meaning 'slave'.
 They were the indigenous inhabitants of northern Laos.
 Some Vietnamese, Laotian Chinese and Thai minorities remain, particularly in the towns, and some left after independence in the 1940s, some of whom relocated either to Vietnam, Hong Kong, or to France.
 Lao Theung constitute about 30% of the population.

 Hill people and minority cultures of Laos such as the Hmong, Yao (Mien) (Hmong-Mien), Dao, Shan, and Tibeto-Burman speaking peoples have lived in isolated regions of Laos for years.
 Mountain/hill tribes of mixed ethno/cultural-linguistic heritage are found in northern Laos, which include the Lua and Khmu people who are indigenous to Laos.
 Collectively, they are known as Lao Soung or highland Laotians.
 Lao Soung account for about 10% of the population.

 Languages

 The official language is Lao, a language of the Tai-Kadai language family.
-More than half of the population speaks Lao fluently.
-The remainder, particularly in rural areas, speak ethnic minority languages.
 The Lao alphabet, which evolved sometime between the 13th and 14th centuries, was derived from the Khmer script.
 Languages like Khmu (Austroasiatic) and Hmong (Hmong-Mien) are spoken by minorities, particularly in the midland and highland areas.
 A number of Laotian sign languages are used in areas with higher rates of congenital deafness.

 French is used in government and commerce, and Laos is a member of the French-speaking organisation of La Francophonie.
 The organisation estimated in 2010 that there were 173,800 French speakers in Laos.
-English, the language of the Association of Southeast Asian Nations (ASEAN), has become increasingly studied.
+English, the language of the ASEAN, has become increasingly studied.